What Does a Dispensary Owner Actually Take Home in 2026?

 Several narratives about dispensary owner income persist in cannabis circles despite being disconnected from financial reality.

 The claim that every dispensary owner is getting rich is demonstrably false.
-Industry-wide, a significant minority of dispensaries operate at breakeven or at a loss, and many owners would earn more as salaried employees in conventional industries.
+Industry-wide, a meaningful share of dispensaries operate at breakeven or at a loss, and many owners would earn more as salaried employees in conventional industries.
 The visibility of a few high-profile successes creates survivorship bias that distorts the perceived probability of financial success.

 The assumption that high revenue automatically means high owner income ignores the cascading deductions between the top line and the owner's bank account.
-A dispensary doing $6 million in revenue with 42% gross margins, 28% labor costs, 280E taxes, and $200,000 in annual debt service may produce less owner income than a $3.5 million store with 54% gross margins, 20% labor costs, competent tax planning, and no debt.
+A dispensary doing $6 million in revenue with 42 percent gross margins, 28 percent labor costs, 280E taxes, and $200,000 in annual debt service may produce less owner income than a $3.5 million store with 54 percent gross margins, 20 percent labor costs, competent tax planning, and no debt.

 The belief that vertical integration guarantees higher income is only true when every segment of the vertically integrated operation is independently profitable.
 An owner who adds cultivation to their retail operation and runs the cultivation at a loss is worse off than one who stays retail-only and negotiates strong wholesale pricing from third-party cultivators.
 Vertical integration amplifies both the upside and the downside.

-The hope that price recovery will solve everything is a dangerous form of denial in markets experiencing structural oversupply.
-In Oregon, Michigan, and Colorado, wholesale flower prices have declined 50% to 75% from their peaks and show no signs of returning to previous levels.
-The operators who survive and prosper in compressed-margin environments are those who built resilient cost structures, not those who are waiting for a pricing environment that may never return.
+The hope that rescheduling or price recovery will solve everything is a dangerous form of denial.
+Federal rescheduling, if it happens, would substantially help, but it is not on a guaranteed timeline and operators cannot make 2026 decisions based on a hoped-for 2027 outcome.
+In Oregon, Michigan, and Colorado, wholesale flower prices have declined 50 to 75 percent from peaks and show limited signs of returning to previous levels.
+The operators who survive and prosper in compressed-margin environments are those who built resilient cost structures, not those waiting for a pricing environment that may never return.

 How Northstar Helps Dispensary Owners Maximize Their Income